pittpv/aztec-monitoring-script/en/README.md

   - Critical errors found
   - Selected for committee
   - Statistics for each slot while validator to the committee (successful/missed attestation, proposed/mined/missed block)
-- Clears the log file when it reaches 1 MB in size, saving the very first report.
+- Clears the log file when it reaches 1 MB in normal mode and 10 MB in `DEBUG=true` mode, saving the very first report.

 ### Requirements for Monitoring Agent: